finos/morphir/README.md

 # Morphir

+Morphir is a library of tools that works to capture business logic as data.

 For the first time, business logic can be shared, stored, translated and visualised, all with the reliability of standardisation ensured in the Morphir framework.

----

-Morphir is a library of tools that works to capture business logic as data:

 ## What is it?